sreejitr/Wolfenstein/Sreejita - Progress Report on Game Development.md

 <b>What I am doing next week..

+Improve Health labels and add score labels

+Add menu screen

-Add high score screen, and if possible, more levels
+Add more levels

 <b>Goals for the rest of the game..